Gun control: Canada

-Rifles and shotguns are relatively easy to obtain, while handguns and some semi-automatic rifles are restricted.

-With respect to the Criminal Law Amendment Act, a gun control law passed in Canada in 1977, some studies have found that it was ineffective at reducing homicide or robbery rates.
-One study even found that the law may have actually increased robberies involving firearms.
-A 1993 study found that after this law was passed, gun suicides decreased significantly, as did the proportion of suicides committed in the country with guns.
-A 2003 study found that this law "may have had an impact on suicide rates, even after controls for social variables," while a 2001 study by the same research team concluded that the law "may have had an impact on homicide rates, at least for older victims."
+With respect to the Criminal Law Amendment Act, a gun control law passed in Canada in 1977, some studies have found that it was ineffective at reducing homicide or robbery rates, with one study finding that the law may have actually increased robberies involving firearms.

+A 1993 study found that after 1977 law was passed, gun suicides decreased significantly, as did the proportion of suicides committed in the country with guns, with a 2003 study finding that the law "may have had an impact on suicide rates, even after controls for social variables," and a 2001 study by the same research team concluding that the law "may have had an impact on homicide rates, at least for older victims."

 A 1994 study found that after this law came into force in 1978, suicide rates decreased over time in Ontario, and that there was no evidence of method substitution.
 The same study found that "These decreases may be only partly due to the legislation."

 In 1991, Canada implemented the gun control law Bill C-17.
 According to a 2004 study, after this law was passed, firearm-related suicides and homicides, as well as the percentage of suicides involving firearms, declined significantly in that country.
 A 2010 study found that after this law was passed, firearm suicides declined in Quebec among men, but acknowledged that this may not represent a causal relationship.
 In 1992, Canada promulgated the Canadian Firearms Act, which aimed at ensuring that guns were stored safely.

 A 2004 study found that although firearm suicide rates declined in the Quebec region Abitibi-Témiscamingue after the law was passed, overall suicide rates did not.
 A study in 2005 also found that overall suicide rates did not change after passage of Bill C-17.

 A 2008 study reached similar conclusions with regard to the entire Quebec province; this study also found that C-17 did not seem to increase the rate at which the firearm suicide rate was declining.
 Other researchers have criticized this 2008 study for looking at too short a time period and not taking account of the fact that the regulations in C-17 were implemented gradually.